TDG-Platform/docs/ENVI_ChangeThresholdClassification.md

 **Output structure**

 The output of the Change Threshold Classification task is a single band raster in both .hdr and .tif format.
-Based on the thresholds selected for change (increase/decrease) the image will show increases in pixel values in red, and decreases in blue****Verify this??????
+Based on the thresholds selected for change (increase/decrease) the image will show increases in pixel values in blue, and decreases in red.

 ### Advanced
 This task will take two multispectral images, which share geo-spatial extent, as input.
 This example workflow includes the following ENVI tasks to prepare the images for the Change Threshold Classification task: Spectral Index, Image Intersection, and Image Band Difference.
-Input rasters for the Change Threshold Classification task may be any  set of 1 band rasters sharing the same extent, spatial reference and pixel value format (e.g. NDVI ratio)
+Input rasters for the Change Threshold Classification task may be any  set of 1 band rasters sharing the same extent, spatial reference and pixel value format (e.g. Normalized Difference Vegetation Index)

 ```python